build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 Keep in mind that this GitHub Action will run daily, incurring AWS costs.

-Delete your EMR Serverless application in the [EMR Serverless Console](https://us-east-1.console.aws.amazon.com/emr/home?region=us-east-1#/serverless) to prevent additional cost, and if you don't want email notifications when your scheduled job fails, be sure to delete your `run-job.yaml` GitHub Action as well.
+To prevent additional cost, delete your EMR Serverless application in the [EMR Serverless Console](https://us-east-1.console.aws.amazon.com/emr/home?region=us-east-1#/serverless).
+And if you don't want email notifications when your scheduled job fails, be sure to delete your `run-job.yaml` GitHub Action as well.

 ```bash
 rm .github/workflows/run-job.yaml